PAS domain: GAF domain

 These cGMP-binding domains are found in diverse phototransducing proteins across eukaryotes and eubacteria.
 They are present in plant and cyanobacterial phytochromes, vertebrate and invertebrate cGMP-stimulated phosphodiesterases (PDEs) and some non-photosynthetic eubacteria.

 Cache domain

 These extracellular signaling domains are homologous to PAS domains but distinct.
-They are common to animal calcium (Ca2+) channel subunits and certain prokaryotic chemotaxis receptors and play a role in small-molecule recognition across various species, suggesting a conserved mechanism of ligand binding.
+They are common to animal calcium (Ca^{2+}) channel subunits and certain prokaryotic chemotaxis receptors and play a role in small-molecule recognition across various species, suggesting a conserved mechanism of ligand binding.
 As opposite to the intracellular PAS and GAF domains, they show a long extra N-terminal alpha helix.

 Other sensor domains

 Hpt domain

 Also known as histidine phosphotransfer domains and histidine phosphotransferases, these domains are protein domains involved in the "phosphorelay" form of two-component regulatory systems.

 HAMP domain

-The HAMP domain (present in Histidine kinases, Adenylate cyclases, Methyl accepting proteins and Phosphatases) is an approximately 50-amino acid alpha-helical region that forms a dimeric, four-helical coiled coil.
+The HAMP domain (present in histidine kinases, adenylate cyclases, methyl accepting proteins, and phosphatases) is an approximately 50-amino acid alpha-helical region that forms a dimeric, four-helical coiled coil.